 Ship from Ukraine port nears Turkey despite Russian blockade

-Istanbul (AFP) – A civilian cargo vessel sailing from Ukraine in defiance of a Russian blockade was hugging the coast of Bulgaria on Thursday on its way to Turkey, marine traffic monitors said.
+Istanbul (AFP) – A civilian cargo vessel sailing from Ukraine neared Turkey on Thursday in defiance of a Moscow blockade that saw another ship come under attack from Russian military personnel.

 Issued on: Modified:

-The Hong Kong-flagged Joseph Schulte left the Ukrainian port of Odesa on Wednesday morning -- the first vessel to sail since Russia attacked another ship in the Black Sea over the weekend.
+The Hong Kong-flagged Joseph Schulte left the port of Odesa on Wednesday morning -- the first vessel to directly challenge Russia's new bid to seal Ukraine's access to the Black Sea.

+Marine traffic sites showed it moving along a western route that largely avoided international waters in favour of those controlled by NATO members Romania and Bulgaria.

 A German company that co-owns the container vessel said it would "probably" reach its destination in Istanbul later Thursday.